Gilbert Postelle: Crime

 Postelle received a jury trial.
 In 2008, Postelle was sentenced to two death sentences, one for the killing of Wright and one for the killing of Alderson, and to life without the possibility of parole for Swindle and Smith's deaths.
-Postelle's brother was sentenced to life in prison without the possibility of parole.
+Postelle's brother, David, was sentenced to life in prison without the possibility of parole.
 His father, Brad, was declared incompetent to stand trial due to injuries resulting from the motorcycle accident.
 Brad Postelle died on February 18, 2011, aged 46.
 Byus received a plea deal in exchange for testifying against Postelle.

 Post-conviction proceedings

 In December 2011, the Oklahoma Court of Criminal Appeals upheld the death penalty for Postelle.

 In February 2020, more than two dozen inmates, including Postelle, filed a motion to reopen the 2014 lawsuit, Glossip v.
 Chandler after the state announced plans to resume executions, claiming the new lethal injection protocol was incomplete.
-Several botched executions had resulted in a moratorium from 2015-2021.
+Several botched executions had resulted in a moratorium from 2015 to 2021.
 The lawsuit claims there is autopsy evidence suggesting that the drugs used in lethal injection make people feel as though they are drowning through a "flash pulmonary edema" and like they are being "burned alive".
 In August 2021, United States District Court for the Western District of Oklahoma Judge Stephen Friot ruled that because six inmates, including Postelle, had not specified an alternative execution method to lethal injection, they could no longer be included in the lawsuit.
 Postelle had refused to choose an alternative method of execution based on religious grounds.
 Following Postelle's removal from the lawsuit, the Oklahoma Court of Criminal Appeals set Gilbert Postelle's execution.
 On October 15, 2021, United States Court of Appeals for the Tenth Circuit ruled that the lower court made a mistake by dismissing the six prisoners from the lawsuit.

 Following the botched execution of John Grant in October 2021, Postelle, along with four other Oklahoma death row inmates who had scheduled execution dates, Julius Jones, Wade Lay, and Donald Grant, sued for an injunction arguing that Oklahoma officials had not resolved concerns about the state's execution method.
 In November 2021, the United States Court of Appeals for the Tenth Circuit rejected the inmates' request to intervene.